Fourth Way: Institute for the Harmonious Development of Man

 Having migrated for four years after escaping the Russian Revolution with dozens of followers and family members, Gurdjieff settled in France and established his Institute for the Harmonious Development of Man at the Château Le Prieuré at Fontainebleau-Avon in October 1922.
 The institute was an esoteric school based on Gurdjieff's Fourth Way teaching.
-After nearly dying in a car crash in 1924, he recovered and closed down the Institute.
+After nearly dying in a car crash in 1924, he recovered and closed down the institute.
 He began writing All and Everything.
 From 1930, Gurdjieff made visits to North America where he resumed his teachings.

-Ouspensky relates that in the early work with Gurdjieff in Moscow and Saint Petersburg, Gurdjieff forbade students from writing down or publishing anything connected with Gurdjieff and his ideas.
+Ouspensky relates that in the early work with Gurdjieff in Moscow and Saint Petersburg, Gurdjieff initially forbade students from writing down or publishing anything connected with Gurdjieff and his ideas.
 Gurdjieff said that students of his methods would find themselves unable to transmit correctly what was said in the groups.
 Later, Gurdjieff relaxed this rule, accepting students who subsequently published accounts of their experiences in the Gurdjieff work.

-After Gurdjieff

-After Gurdjieff's death in 1949 a variety of groups around the world have attempted to continue The Gurdjieff Work.
-The Gurdjieff Foundation, was established in 1953 in New York City by Jeanne de Salzmann in cooperation with other direct pupils.
-J. G. Bennett ran groups and also made contact with the Subud and Sufi schools to develop The Work in different directions.
-Maurice Nicoll, a Jungian psychologist, also ran his own groups based on Gurdjieff and Ouspensky's ideas.

-The French institute was headed for many years by Madam de Salzmann – a direct pupil of Gurdjieff.
-Under her leadership, the Gurdjieff Societies of London and New York were founded and developed.

-A number of offshoots incorporate elements of the Fourth Way, such as: